rsrobinett/GuardianAngel/README.md

 1)  Review https://mochajs.org/ for a tutorial on how to use mocha.
-Each javascript file and/or view should have it's own test_filename.js file placed in the /test directory.  test_example.js has some example tests and a brief tutorial.
+Each javascript file and/or view should have it's own test_filename.js file placed in the /test directory.
 The done function in the async examples is not actually defined anywhere in the test.